cwza/gunicorn-try/note.md

 ## Graceful Shutdown
 * graceful_timeout: Timeout for graceful workers restart.
-* when worker receive SIGTERM, it will set self.alive = False to not handle any request but only handle the current request untill graceful_timeout
+* when worker receive SIGTERM, it will set self.alive = False to not handle any request and continuously handle the current request until graceful_timeout
-* when master receive SIGTERM, it will send SIGTERM to all of the workers
+* when master receive SIGTERM, it will send SIGTERM to all of the workers and kill the worker after graceful_timeout
 * after the worker be killed, master will fork another worker to serve the new request

 ## Timeout